Mayo River State Park — Mayo Mountain Access, Rockingham County, NC | Delia Knight, REALTOR® | Howard Hanna Allen Tate Real Estate

 Q: Which towns near Mayo River State Park should you look at when you're buying a home?

-A: Madison and Mayodan are the closest communities to the park, both within a short drive of multiple access points and sharing a recreation department and revitalized downtown.
-Reidsville is also a natural option if you want more commercial conveniences while staying in Rockingham County.
+A: Madison and Mayodan are the closest communities to the park's main access point, sharing a recreation department and a revitalized downtown district.
+Stoneville sits just outside the Deshazo Mill access — the park's most popular trail and waterfall area — making it arguably the closest town to the best the park has to offer.
 You can browse active listings in Madison and Mayodan to see what's on the market right now.

 Q: Is there a fee for you to visit Mayo River State Park?